marcglasberg/asyncredux.com/react/tutorial/using-the-state.md

 # ADD TO THIS TUTORIAL:
 - Implement the RemoveAllButton and it's corresponding action
 - Show how to use the state in a component: TodoList
-- Change the name from Todos to TodoList
 - Talk about the filter
 - Refer to the GitHub repo
 - Show the user exception dialog setup